thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

 ===================

 Training NMT models without using a single parallel data sounds like a daunting challenge at first - how is it even possible?
-There has been surprising amount of progress made on this challenge recently (2017-2019).
 There were efforts to train Statistical MT systems without using bitext, notably the paper titled [Deciphering foreign language](https://www.aclweb.org/anthology/P11-1002) {% cite ravi2011deciphering %}.
-When it comes to NMT, we see a natural progression of the task: first, learn word translations without any data, followed by a way to take advanatge of them for to sentence translations.
+In NMT, we see a natural progression of the task in step-by-step manner: first, learn word translations without any data, next, use those aligned embeddings to for sentence translations.

 Unsupervised Word alignments, done in embedding space, is generally a two step process:
 1. Learn monolingual embeddings seperately